- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 The biggest advantage of holistic health is the prevailing mindset it promotes.
 Humans are more than a bundle of symptoms, and a provider exclusively focusing on aspects of an illness may miss the forest for the trees.

-The overall idea behind this school of thought is to cultivate respect towards oneself and one’s body through adequate self-care.
-Self-love and self-respect, regardless of body weight, shape, or size, is the overall goal of a holistic point of view.
-And this can also promote the kind of organic and sustaining happiness and self-esteem that can help maintain recovery.
+The overall idea behind this school of thought is to cultivate respect for oneself and one’s body through adequate self-care.
+Self-love and self-respect, regardless of body weight, shape, or size, are the overall goals of a holistic point of view.
+This can also promote the kind of organic and sustaining happiness and self-esteem that can help maintain recovery.

 Tips for Practicing Holistic Health